cerebis/qc3C/README.md

 Both analysis modes are supported and reported separately within the MultiQC report, as well as parsing multiple experiments in to a single visual report.

+**PLEASE NOTE:** MultiQC support for qc3C is currently part of the development release 1.10dev.
+Until such time that 1.10 is fully release, users will need to install the MultiQC master branch from github.

 Using MultiQC
 ```
 multiqc [ analysis-directory | directory-of-analysis-directories ]